hitoshi-watase/sercrod/docs/reference/directives/into.md

 - With `*websocket`:

-  1. Nablla resolves the WebSocket specification from:
+  1. Sercrod resolves the WebSocket specification from:
      - The `*websocket` / `n-websocket` attribute.
      - The current data scope.
   2. It reads `*into` / `n-into` and constructs a holder `{ ws, into, el }`.
   3. When messages arrive:
      - The last payload is stored into `$ws_last`.
-     - Nablla tries to push it into `$ws_messages` if that array exists.
+     - Sercrod tries to push it into `$ws_messages` if that array exists.
      - If `into` is non-empty, the value is also written to `data[into]` and the key is added to the list for later clearing.